 Can’t figure out what to do with the knick-knacks lying around the house?
-How about upcycling them, and incorporating them into your vegetable and herb garden.
+How about upcycling them, and incorporating them into your home and garden.

 It’s sustainable, reduces waste, saves you money and looks good!

-Read on for 6 ways that you can upcycle objects around the house for your herb and veggie garden.
+Read on for 6 ways that you can upcycle objects around the house.

 Kitchen Pots & Colander Planter